Different seniority states of $^{119-126}$Sn isotopes: shell model description: Shell model Hamiltonian and model space

 The spectrum of $^{123}$Sn is given in Fig.~\ref{f_sn123}.

 Reaching to $^{123}$Sn isotope one can see that both calculated and experimental ground state is $11/2^-$, while for the $^{119,121}$Sn $11/2^-$ experimental levels energy values were 89 keV and 6 keV, respectively.
-Also, all respective positive and negative parity excited states energies are lower both in the experiment and calculation with respect to ground state as compared to $^{119,121}$Sn isotopes.

 By careful comparison of the experimental and calculated patterns it can be seen that the whole calculated negative parity spectrum is very similar to the experimental one, while the similarity was up to $27/2^-$ and $31/2^-$ for $^{119,121}$Sn, respectively.
 The calculated values of $15/2^-_1$, $19/2^-_1$, $23/2^-$, $27/2^-$, $31/2^-_1$ levels are 111 keV, 252 keV, 44 keV, 98 keV, 206 keV lower than their experimental counterparts, respectively, while calculated $13/2^-$, $19/2^-_2$, $31/2^-_2$, $35/2^-_2$, $39/2^-_1$, $39/2^-_2$ levels are 1 keV, 1 keV, 271 keV, 11 keV, 96 keV, 262 keV higher than the experimental ones.
 If one follows the pattern, $39/2^-$ spin can be assigned to the experimental level at 5520 keV almost definitely according to the shell model prediction.
 From these differences it is also seen that agreement of the calculated values of the energy levels of $^{123}$Sn are much better than those of $^{119,121}$Sn.

-More experimental data are available for the positive parity levels of $^{123}$Sn.
-The calculated pattern is similar to experimental one still up to $39/2^+$.
-The $15/2^+$ and $19/2^+$ levels are almost degenerated in both experiment and calculation.
-Experimental difference of these levels is 19 keV and corresponding calculated difference is 11 keV.
-The $15/2^+$, $19/2^+$ and $23/2^+$ levels are 147 keV, 117 keV and 101 keV higher as compared to respective experimental ones.
-The $21/2^+$ level is 76 keV lower than the experimental one.
-The $27/2^+$ level is separated from four levels discussed above with energy gap both in the experiment and calculation (898 keV and 758 keV, respectively).
-The calculate level is 216 keV lower than that of the experiment.
-The calculated $31/2^+$ and $35/2^+$ levels are 77 keV lower and 86 keV higher, respectively.
-The calculated $39/2^+_1$, $39/2^+_2$ and $43/2^+$ levels are 405 keV, 583 keV and 792 keV lower than the experimental ones.
-The predicted by shell model $41/2^+$ and $45/2^+$ levels are also shown in Fig.~\ref{f_sn123}

 All negative and positive parity levels of $^{123}$Sn are better described as compared to $^{119,121}$Sn by the shell model calculation.